-^a Categories with only one study will be downgraded one level for inconsistency to ensure quality is not overestimated due to a lack of comparable studies to assess consistency

-^b Participants were included based on depression and/or anxiety symptoms, not a depression and/or anxiety diagnosis.
-Some participants therefore may have been 'at risk' of depression and/or anxiety, but did not have depression and/or anxiety at the time of enrolment.

-^cthe identified studies could not be meta-analysed due to inconsistency between the studies in the format (group or individual) of the intervention fthe identified studies could not be meta-analysed due to inconsistency between the studies in the type of facilitator of the intervention

-^dthe identified studies could not be meta-analysed due to inconsistency between the studies in the timing of the intervention

-^ethe identified studies could not be meta-analysed due to inconsistency between the studies in the mode of delivery of the intervention i these statistics were not reported and have been calculated from information available in the paper

-^sthe identified studies could not be meta-analysed due to inconsistency between the studies in the intensity of the intervention

-^hthe identified studies could not be meta-analysed due to inconsistency between the studies in the setting of the intervention

-1 this study reported minor depression and major depression, these two categories were combined to create the any depression category

-^ktotal population size less than 400 (thresshold rule of thumb, as in NICE 2015)
+- ^a Categories with only one study will be downgraded one level for inconsistency to ensure quality is not overestimated due to a lack of comparable studies to assess consistency - ^b Participants were included based on depression and/or anxiety symptoms, not a depression and/or anxiety diagnosis.
+Some participants therefore may have been 'at risk' of depression and/or anxiety, but did not have depression and/or anxiety at the time of enrolment. - the identified studies could not be meta-analysed due to inconsistency between the studies in the format (group or individual) of the intervention - ^dthe identified studies could not be meta-analysed due to inconsistency between the studies in the timing of the intervention - ethe identified studies could not be meta-analysed due to inconsistency between the studies in the mode of delivery of the intervention - fthe identified studies could not be meta-analysed due to inconsistency between the studies in the type of facilitator of the intervention - gthe identified studies could not be meta-analysed due to inconsistency between the studies in the intensity of the intervention - hthe identified studies could not be meta-analysed due to inconsistency between the studies in the setting of the intervention - the identified studies could not be meta-analysed due to monistency between the studies in the setting of the intervention - 1 these statistics were not reported and have been calculated from information available in the paper - 1 this study reported minor depression and major depression, these two categories were combined to create the any depression category - ktotal population size less than 400 (thresshold rule of thumb, as in NICE 2015)

-1wide 95% confidence interval
+wide 95% confidence interval

-^mMD is based on outcomes at follow-up, baseline scores were not taken into consideration ndue to unblinded, subjective outcome assessment
+- mMD is based on outcomes at follow-up, baseline scores were not taken into consideration - ndue to unblinded, subjective outcome assessment